Another-Ghost/Logseq/pages/compact set.md

-alias:: compact, 紧集, compact sets, compactness
+alias:: compact, 紧集, compact sets, compactness, 紧致

 - # Definition
 	- A **subset** $K$ of a [[metric space]] $X$ is said to be [[compact]] if every [[open cover]] of $K$ contains a [[finite]] [[subcover]].